ObjectPlayer/ethernaut-ctf/README.md

 The PuzzleWallet requires claiming ownership of the contract.
 The vulnerability lies in the `pendingAdmin` slot being writable by the owner, and the `admin` slot being writable by the pendingAdmin.
 By proposing a new admin and then exploiting the delegatecall vulnerability in the `setMaxBalance` function, we can overwrite the `admin` slot with our address, making us the owner.

+### Motorbike Challenge Summary

+The Motorbike challenge requires claiming ownership of the contract.
+The vulnerability lies in the `pendingAdmin` slot being writable by the owner, and the `admin` slot being writable by the pendingAdmin.
+By proposing a new admin and then exploiting the delegatecall vulnerability in the `setMaxBalance` function, we can overwrite the `admin` slot with our address, making us the owner.

+### DoubleEntryPoint Challenge Summary

+The DoubleEntryPoint challenge requires claiming ownership of the contract.
+The vulnerability lies in the `pendingAdmin` slot being writable by the owner, and the `admin` slot being writable by the pendingAdmin.
+By proposing a new admin and then exploiting the delegatecall vulnerability in the `setMaxBalance` function, we can overwrite the `admin` slot with our address, making us the owner.

 ## Other Useful Commands